Ennis House: Walls

 Sources disagree on whether the house uses 24,000, 27,000, 40,000, or 45,000 concrete textile blocks.
 The blocks were made of degraded granite from the site itself, which was mixed with sand, gravel, and water and then poured into molds.
 The buff color of these blocks was derived by mixing these materials with dirt from the site.
 The concrete was reminiscent of the adobe used in Mayan temples, and Wright had also perceived the material as blending in with the Southwestern United States' topography and climate.
 Mortar joints are placed between the blocks, which are fastened to each other using loops of steel; the blocks also contain steel rods.
-The "textile block" name is derived by the fact that the rods are integrated with the blocks to give it a knitted-together appearance.
+The "textile block" name is derived from the fact that the rods are integrated with the blocks to give it a knitted-together appearance.
 Wright believed that the textile blocks would protect the house against earthquake damage—which turned out not to be the case during the 1994 Northridge earthquake—and that the concrete would provide fire protection and cool down the house.
 Wright's assistant Edgar Tafel also claimed that the blocks could be mass-produced, similar to factory-made items.